hihisiv/hihisiv.github.io/documentation.md

 <!---
 === GENE ===
 --->
-### Gene
+### Genes

 In this mode, the user can select the conditions under which a gene of interest shows differential expression.
-As an example, Figure 4 presents the results for the gene `*USP18*`, (Ubiquitin specific peptidase 18) that belongs to the ubiquitin-specific proteases (UBP).
+As an example, the figure below presents the results for the gene `*USP18*`, (Ubiquitin specific peptidase 18) that belongs to the ubiquitin-specific proteases (UBP).
 The USP18 gene and its protein product, *USP18*, are known to be involved in the innate immune response to viral infections, particularly in response to type I interferons, which are cytokines produced by the body during viral infections.
-The applied thresholds for differential expression analysis were adjusted p-value (adj_pvalue) $<= 0.05$ and $|log-FC| > 1$.
-The results show this gene was DE in seven experiments, for example in the comparison reshus uninfected versus acute infection (GSE16147_d5, GSE17626_d1, GSE61766_d1), humans uninfected versus acute infection (GSE6740_d18) and human non-progressor versus acute infection (GSE6740_d21).
+The applied thresholds for differential expression analysis were adjusted p-value (adj_pvalue) $<= 0.05$ and $\|log-FC\| > 1$.
+The results show this gene was DE in seven experiments, for example in the comparison reshus uninfected *versus* acute infection (GSE16147_d5, GSE17626_d1, GSE61766_d1), humans uninfected *versus* acute infection (GSE6740_d18) and human non-progressor *versus* acute infection (GSE6740_d21).

 ![Example in Query type `Gene`.](assets/img/query_genes.png)